PSTN

 Price

-Additionally, you will need to purchase a PBX (Public Branch Exchange); it will keep all the company numbers in one place and route external calls internally.
-It is easy to use but costly to install and maintain; you will need a separate room to keep it and an IT professional to troubleshoot any issues.
+Additionally, businesses need to buy a PBX (Public Branch Exchange).
+A PBX keeps all the company numbers in one place and routes external calls internally.
+While it is easy to use, it is expensive to install and maintain.
+You will need a separate room to house it and an IT professional to handle any issues.

 Limited Phone Calls